SANGAMI-1410/AI-Drone-Livestock-Monitoring/README.md

 The system processes aerial video frames and uses object detection models to identify and count objects from drone footage.

 ## My Contributions

-- Worked on YOLO-based object detection models for aerial imagery
+- Worked on YOLO-based object detection models for aerial drone imagery
 - Processed and annotated 10,000+ image frames for training datasets
-- Assisted in building cloud-based inference workflows using AWS services
+- Assisted in building AWS-based inference workflows using SageMaker and S3
-- Contributed to deployment pipelines using Docker and Amazon ECR
+- Contributed to Docker-based deployment pipelines using Amazon ECR
-- Supported serverless processing pipelines using AWS Lambda
+- Supported serverless processing workflows using AWS Lambda

 ## Technologies Used
 - Python